The Employment Rights Bill, once enacted, will catalyse the most significant overhaul of UK workplace rights and responsibilities in a generation.

-Key measures include day-one protection from unfair dismissal, a statutory right to request flexible working from the outset of employment, tighter rules on fixed-term and zero-hours contracts and new enforcement powers for a centralised agency.
+In September 2025, the House of Commons rejected the Lords’ amendments, retaining measures including day-one protection from unfair dismissal, a statutory right to request flexible working from the outset of employment, restrictions on fire and rehire, tighter rules on fixed-term and zero-hours contracts and new enforcement powers for a centralised agency.
 Larger employers will also face new reporting duties and equality-related action planning requirements.

-Although much of the detail remains to be confirmed through secondary legislation, the overarching direction of travel is clear for employers: the Bill will create new legal risks, it will increase administrative demands on organisations and it will narrow the scope for informal flexibility in managing staff.
+Although much of the detail remains to be confirmed, the overarching direction of travel is clear for employers: the Bill will create new legal risks, it will increase administrative demands on organisations and it will narrow the scope for informal flexibility in managing staff, with phased implementation through 2026 and into 2027.

 Employers of all sizes and sectors will be affected by the new provisions, with notable heightened exposure for those relying on casual labour, regular contract changes or probation-based dismissals.